ciscorx/7z-revisions/README.md

      word green.
 In some cases highlighting is off by 1 word.

   This program was written using emacs 23.2.1 on ubuntu 12.04, but is
-    compatible with windows-xp and probably windows 7
+    compatible with windows-xp, windows 7 and probably mac.